-There are 10 trustees appointed by the Minister of Finance.
+There are 12 Trustees appointed by the Minister of Finance.
 They are selected for their professional or community-based experience, and must live within the Trust’s region.
 Appointments are usually for a four-year period.

 TRUSTEE